-Document format: Aside from the SF-424S and the IMLS Supplementary Information Form (including Abstract), which are created in Grants.gov Workspace, all application components must be submitted as PDF documents.
+Document format: Aside from the SF-424S, the IMLS Supplementary Information Form (including Abstract) and the IMLS Museum Program Information Form, which are created in Grants.gov Workspace, all application components must be submitted as PDF documents.

 Page limits: Note page limits listed in the table above.
 We will remove any additional pages, and we will not send them to reviewers as part of your application.